Yamato-Security/hayabusa/doc/ElasticStackImport/ElasticStackImport-English.md

 ![Override Settings](05-OverrideSettings.png)

-Perform the following changes and then click `Apply`:
+As shown below, perform the following changes and then click `Apply`:

 1. Change `Timestamp format` to `custom`.
 2. Specify the format as `yyyy-MM-dd HH:mm:ss.SSS XXX`